vmware/vic-product/docs/user_doc/vic_overview/intro_to_vic_engine.md

 The provisioned container VM does not contain any OS container abstraction.

-- The container VM boots from an ISO that contains the Photon Linux kernel.
+- The container VM boots from an ISO that contains the Photon OS 2.0 Linux kernel.
 Note that container VMs do not run the full Photon OS.
 - The container VM is configured with a container image that is mounted as a disk.
 - Container image layers are represented as a read-only VMDK snapshot hierarchy on a vSphere datastore.
 At the top of this hierarchy is a read-write snapshot that stores ephemeral state.
 - Container volumes are formatted VMDKs that are attached as disks and indexed on a datastore.